 - Encouraging a juvenile to inappropriately touch another individual’s genitals or encouraging a person to touch the juvenile’s genitals.

-A person charged with online solicitation and found guilty in Maryland can be punished with the following:
+A person charged with online sexual solicitation of a minor and found guilty in Maryland can be punished with the following:

 - If the gap between the individual and the juvenile is at least seven years and the child is under 15 years of age, the defendant may be charged with 5 to 30 years in prison and a fine of up to $2500 may be order